 Recently, I was a guest at a networking meeting that meets every Tuesday morning at 7:00.
-When the meeting began, 3 people surrounding me started complaining that it was way too early.
+When the meeting began, three people surrounding me started complaining that it was way too early.
 “I’m not a morning person” suddenly sounded like a chant.
 I was shocked!
 I wondered to myself if they wished they were still in bed, or if they just weren’t willing to meet people early in the morning to grow their business.

 Here are 10 lame excuses I hear from salespeople all the time:

 - I just never got back on my feet after the recession.